Tuesday, November 29, 2016

 That line from the 1973 Clint Eastwood film, Magnum Force, has new meaning for me.
 Begrudgingly, I’ve come to the conclusion that my skills are not enough to operate the Sweet Potato Project (SPP) effectively.
 I’ve given it my best but my best has not been enough to take it where I feel it’s supposed to be.
 Funding has decreased significantly; we barely made it through the 2016 summer program.
 All this has me thinking about my limitations.

-There is no doubt in my mind that SPP’s basic but powerful mission is worthwhile.
+There is no doubt that SPP’s basic but powerful mission is worthwhile.
 We teach youth how to be entrepreneurs today, in their own neighborhoods.
 We give them a summer job where they plant sweet potatoes on vacant or community lots.
 Students (ages 16-to-21) learn horticulture, marketing, branding, business skills, sales, product development and more.
 After harvest, they turn their produce into products.
 Right now, they’re selling sweet potato cookies on commission.
 I am constantly inspired by the discipline, grit, tenacity and brilliance of the low-income youth we serve.

 I’m a writer and I’m more than comfortable promoting and articulating SPP’s mission.
 I get all animated when speaking about the vision of blocks and blocks of low-income urban farmers who own vacant lots, youth and adults who grow, package and distribute produce and developing our very own line of food products.
 I try to paint an electric picture of a sustainable, food-based North St. Louis economic engine that supplies fresh food to schools, public institutions, restaurants, grocers and consumers locally and even nationally.

 This crystal clear vision is my daily motivation.
 My real friends know that, if I truly believe in something, I’ll chomp down like a pit bull and refuse to let go until my vice-like grip is weakened by reality.
-After all, I stubbornly held on to my struggling but award-winning publication, Take Five Magazine, for 15 years even though it never made money because I believed in its mission to inform, enlighten and serve as a source of needed change in our community.
+After all, I stubbornly held on to my struggling but award-winning publication, Take Five Magazine, for 15 years even though it never made money.
+I did so because I believed in its mission to inform, enlighten and serve as a source of needed change in our community.

 If you’re willing to bring your talents to our table, what follows are the specific areas of development where your gifts will be put to good use: